schlegelp/sea-serpent/README.md

 {'token': 'somelongassstring1234567@£$^@£$^£'}
 ```

-For future use set your default server and auth token as `SEATABLE_SERVER` and
+For future use, set your default server and auth token as `SEATABLE_SERVER` and
 `SEATABLE_TOKEN` environment variable, respectively.

 ### Initializing a table